ShisheerKaushik24/QCIG_iitj/content/authors/qcig/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.

 user_groups:
   - Founder
 ---

-Team Quantum Computing Enthusiast.
+Team of Quantum Computing Enthusiast.